carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 However, despite their imperfections, some models can still be valuable and "useful" for specific purposes.
 A useful model is one that provides valuable insights, makes accurate predictions, or aids in decision-making, even if it does not perfectly match the underlying reality.
 The key is to understand the limitations of the model and interpret its results accordingly.
 Users of the model should be aware of its assumptions, potential biases, and areas where it might not perform well.
 Skilled data analysts and scientists know how to leverage models effectively, acknowledging their limitations and using them to gain insights or solve problems within the scope of their applicability.

 #### Feature selection methods
 Throughout this workshop, we will explore a couple of feature (predictor) selection methods that can help you simplify your high-dimensional data — making it possible to avoid overfitting concerns.
-These methods can involve either (A) mathematically combining features to reduce dimensionality or (B) selecting only the most "interesting" predictors, where the definition of interesting varies based on the exact method of choice.
+These methods can involve:
+1. Mathematically combining features to reduce dimensionality (e.g., PCA)
+2. Data-driven/empirical methods such as comparing univariate model performance
+3. Hypothesis-driven feature selection

 ```python
 from feature_selection import hypothesis_driven_predictors
 hypothesis_driven_predictors()
 ```

-    Consult the literature in your field to narrow down your high-dimensional dataset to a list of predictors that have been shown to have some influence over the target variable.
-This approach, by itself, can be somewhat limiting as a good scientist should take care to investigate unexplored predictors in addition to well documented predictors.
-It is often worthwhile to combine a priori knowledge with data-driven methods.

 ### Summary
 In summary, leaving out relevant predictors can lead to biased coefficient estimates and model misspecification.
 Without including the most essential predictors, the model will place too much focus on the predictors included and over/underestimate their contributions to the target variable.